MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -DisableIOAVProtection
-Remove whether Windows Defender scans all downloaded files and attachments.
+Indicates that the cmdlet removes whether Windows Defender scans all downloaded files and attachments.

 ```yaml
 Type: SwitchParameter